ess-community/aiml-blogs/content/posts/Intro-Diffusion-Models-part2/index.md

 ><mark class="orange">***Graph transformers**</mark> are AI models designed for data that naturally form a network -- such as weather variables distributed across the globe.
 They combine the strengths of Transformers[^Vaswani2017], which excel at capturing long-range dependencies, with [Graph Neural Networks (GNNs)](https://arxiv.org/abs/1812.08434), which are built to model relationships defined by spatial or structural connectivity.*

-<mark class="gray">We’ll explore transformer and GNN architectures -- and their applications in Earth science -- in future posts.</mark>
+<mark class="gray">We’ll explore transformer and GNN architectures -- and their applications in Earth sciences -- in future posts.</mark>
 <!--This means Graph Transformers can understand both who is connected to who and how distant parts of the network affect each other — letting all nodes “pay attention” to the ones that matter most, even if they’re far apart.-->